 This workshop may include attorneys and paralegals who practice in diverse areas of the law as well as law enforcement officials.
 This may include defense, litigation, prosecution and mediation attorneys, a government attorney or attorneys in private practices as well as police officers, investigators and special agents.

 This panel will introduce you to physicians and dentists with different practice specialties including surgery and pediatrics.
 In the past, we have had breast surgeons, general practitioners, Ob-GYN, critical care, Emergency Room doctors and Dentists.

 Examples of political careers within government, including political assistant, roles within the civil service, Diplomatic service officer, public affairs consultant, political journalists, public relations officers.

 This is an educational workshop aimed to bring awareness and empower young women on issues related to Date Rape, Sexual Assault and Domestic Violence by learning what to do, where to seek help.
 The panel is usually staffed by professionals such as an Investigator from a Prosecutor’s Office and a Sex Crimes Prosecutor.

 Science, Technology, Engineering & Mathematics (STEM) education integrates concepts that are usually taught as separate subjects in different classes and emphasizes the application of knowledge to real-life situations.Careers in STEM-related fields are vast and diverse.
 They obviously include careers in the pharmacy, energy, programming, and engineering fields.
 The panel can include professionals from a private business, university and a Fortune 500 company and will talk about integrating STEM in real world applications.

 This panel is designed to provide a range of options to students who wish to pursue vocational and other careers not requiring a college degree.
-This panel may include representatives from such areas as entrepreneurship, real estate, EMTs, fire service, nursing assistants and other skilled professions.
+This panel may include representatives from such areas as entrepreneurship, real estate, EMTs, mental health and meditation coach.